aburrell/ocbpy/docs/examples/ex_vector.rst

     mlt = aacgmv2.convert_mlt(grd_data[0]['vector.mlon'], stime)

     # Initialize the vector data object
-    pgr_vect = ocbpy.ocb_scaling.VectorData(dat_ind, ocb.rec_ind,
+    pgr_vect = ocbpy.ocb_scaling.VectorData(
-                                            grd_data[0]['vector.mlat'], mlt,
+        dat_ind, ocb.rec_ind, grd_data[0]['vector.mlat'], mlt,
         aacgm_n=drifts_n, aacgm_e=drifts_e,
-					    aacgm_mag=grd_data[0]['vector.vel.median'],
-					    dat_name='LoS Velocity',
+        aacgm_mag=grd_data[0]['vector.vel.median'], dat_name='LoS Velocity',
-					    dat_units='m s$^{-1}$',
+        dat_units='m s$^{-1}$', scale_func=ocbpy.ocb_scaling.normal_curl_evar)
-					    scale_func=ocbpy.ocb_scaling.normal_curl_evar)

     # Calculate the OCB coordinates of the vector data
     pgr_vect.set_ocb(ocb)

-Because there are 110 vectors at this time and location, printing ``pgr_vect`` will create a long string!
+Because there are 110 vectors at this time and location, printing :py:data:`pgr_vect` will create a long string!
 Vector data does not require array input, but does allow it to reduce the time needed for calculating data observed at the same time.
 A better way to visualise the array of vector velocity data is to plot it.
 The following code will create a figure that shows the AACGMV2 velocities on the left and the OCB velocities on the right.
 Because data from only one radar is plotted, only a fraction of the polar region is plotted.

 ::